 The Lil B, from the 21st until the 29th of July, will have community type of activities, but also the participants will have the opportunity to take part in Portuguese culture workshops and cooking workshops.

 Note: the schedule might face some changes, but only the time of the activities.
 Those are the core of the programme and remain unchangeable.

-During the mornings participants will work with the association staff and local people for the maintenance of the neighbourhood by cleaning and painting the walls, cleaning the streets and promoting attitudes towards recycling.
-Furthermore activities with local kids may be organized; for example you may organize and participate in sport tournaments, inclusive workshops on various topics, according to your interests, and language tandem in which you can practise your Portuguese and they can practise their English skills.
+The community work is going to tackle some area and specific activities in the neighbourhood: participants will work with the association staff and local people for the maintenance of the neighbourhood by cleaning and painting the walls, cleaning the streets and promoting attitudes towards recycling.
+Furthermore activities with local kids may be organized – for example you may organize and participate in sport tournaments, inclusive workshops on various topics, according to your interests, and language tandem in which you can practise your Portuguese and they can practise their English skills.

 The first option is Lisbon sightseeing and entrance to the São Jorge Castle, which is offered by Spin.
 On this day Spin also provides you with a day transportation pass in order for you to explore the city centre easily.

-The last option is to visit the town of Sintra with its numerous magnificent palaces and its beautiful nature that together have made it a UNESCO World Heritage site.
+To visit the town of Sintra with its numerous magnificent palaces and it’s beautiful nature that together have made it a UNESCO World Heritage site.
 From Sintra it is easy to reach Cabo da Roca, where the ocean meets the westernmost extent of continental Europe.
 If you want to visit these spots, you will have to pay for your own tickets: a two-ways train ticket Lisbon-Sintra costs about 4,30€; the entrance to the castle and the park costs 13€; a two-way ticket Sintra-Cabo da Roca costs around 8€.
-Anyway, if you have one, we suggest you to bring your European Youth Card which will allow you to get discounts.

 All these trips are one day long and on those days we will have packed lunch.